We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Bergamot orange essential oil comes from the Citrus bergamia tree.
 Producers extract the oil by cold-pressing the rind of the oranges.
 Bergamot orange is a popular aromatherapy oil for relieving anxiety.

 According to one 2015 systematic review, inhaling bergamot orange essential oil has an anxiety-reducing effect in rats.
-Also, a 2013 study found that compared with inhaling water vapor, aromatherapy with bergamot orange essential oil reduced anxiety in people awaiting minor surgery.
+Also, a

 A range of bergamot orange essential oils is available to purchase online.